Wedding

 Join the Conversation

-14 thoughts on “What to Wear to a Summer Wedding
+14 thoughts on “What to Wear to Every Kind of Summer Wedding

 1. Hi Linda, For a black-tie wedding you can wear a long or short cocktail dress in an elegant dark colour like black or navy.
 If it is a city black tie wedding then that means more dramatic so a floor-length gown that moves with you is quite appropriate.